drethage/fully-convolutional-point-network/datasets/datasets.md

 ### Uniform Sampling

-When training a fully-convolutional point network, it is advantageous, although not necessary, to ensure uniform point density throughout all items in the dataset.
-However, especially real-world acquired scans often exhibit non-uniform point density.
-To mitigate this, one can use the [ClassyVoxelizer](https://github.com/drethage/ClassyVoxelizer) tool to uniformly sample meshes.
+It is advantageous, although not necessary, to ensure uniform point density throughout all items in the dataset during training.
+However, real-world acquired scans often exhibit non-uniform point density.
+To mitigate this, one can use the [ClassyVoxelizer](https://github.com/drethage/ClassyVoxelizer) tool to convert non-uniformly dense meshes or point clouds into uniformly-sampled point clouds.
 A 2cm sampling is recommended.
 During training, point-dropout augmentation is used to improve generalizability to non-uniform point density.

 ### ScanNet